 A Bachelor's degree in Mechanical Engineering is needed for acceptance into the Master's program.
 Applicants with undergraduate degrees in other engineering disciplines may be required to take appropriate undergraduate courses before being formally admitted into the Master's program.
 International applicants whose native language is not English and who have not obtained prior degrees from a U.S. institution are required to provide TOEFL scores.
-International applicants who have not obtained prior degrees from a U.S. institution are also required to provide GRE scores.
 View the full application requirements checklist.

 The Master's degree requires thirty credits.
 Fifteen of the credits (or five courses) form the core and comprise the student's major field.
 The core courses consist of: